New York Officials: Breast Milk May Be Best 'Formula'

-ROSE: America Trevino is a lactation consultant at North Central Bronx.
-She says breast-feeding can help new mothers lose weight, and breast milk can help babies fight off disease.
+"It's always the right temperature, the right everything, the right ingredients, so it's more convenient," says America Trevino, a lactation consultant at North Central Bronx.
+She says breast-feeding can also help new mothers lose weight.
+And breast milk contains antibodies that can help infants fight off disease.

-DOMINIQUE TRINIDAD: It's more healthier for her than the formula, and it's easier.
-You don't have to prepare any formula in a bottle.
+It's healthier for her, she says.
+"And it's easier.
+You don't have to prepare any in the bottle."

-ROSE: Ada Calhoun is the author of the book "Instinctive Parenting" and the founding editor of the parenting website babble.com.
-Calhoun says she was able to breast-feed her child for almost a year, but she knows a lot of mothers who weren't, either because they couldn't find a way to breast-feed at work or because their bodies just wouldn't comply, and Calhoun says some of them felt guilty about it.
+She was able to breast-feed her son for almost a year, but she knows a lot of mothers who weren't — either because they couldn't find a way to breast-feed at work or because their bodies just wouldn't comply.
+And Calhoun says some of them felt pretty guilty about it.

-ROSE: So it probably doesn't help when the man delivering the message is Mayor Michael Bloomberg, who's also known for his aggressive campaigns to ban smoking and large sugary sodas, though Bloomberg pointed out this week that the city is not banning baby formula regardless of container size.
+It probably doesn't help when the man delivering the message is Mayor Michael Bloomberg, who's also known for his campaign to ban smoking and large sugary sodas.
+Though Bloomberg pointed out this week that the city is not going to ban baby formula, regardless of container size.

 "Most public health officials want to encourage women to breast-feed at least for the first couple weeks because the outcomes are better," he says.
 "And if they can do it, that's great.
 And if they can't, they can't.
 We're not making anybody do it.
 We're suggesting."

 Public health officials say the city is simply trying to push back against the big-money marketing efforts of companies that make infant formula.